 Drive on the right.
 Seatbelts are mandatory.
 Traffic law enforcement varies.

-While Abuja has green spaces, walking and cycling for general transport are not always practical or safe outside of specific areas.
-Distances between attractions can be considerable.
+While Abuja has green spaces, walking and cycling for general transport are not always practical or safe outside of certain areas.
+How far it is between attractions can be considerable.

 Ride-hailing apps (Uber, Bolt) offer greater convenience, clarity, and safety.